OpenScienceCourse-JyU-2015/courseMaterial/day-01-am_the-unix-shell/introduction-unix-shell.md

 -   Use a pipe to find all the users whose login contains "jyy".

 -   Extend the same pipe to count how many there are.

+-   Using only pipes, get a sorted list of the word counts from *The Hound of the Baskervilles*.
+Which are the top ten most used words?
+    How many times was "elementary" used?
+How many times "dear"?
+How many times "Watson"?

 12. Wrap-up exercise
 --------------------